oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 iOS version | iOS 14 or above | To align with the ACSC Security Configuration guide – iOS version enforcement of n or n-1 will allow for testing of patches and internal applications before deploying operating system updates.<br><br>Apple applies the n-1 rule to incremental updates, all other versions are no longer signed.
 Once a version is not signed a device cannot be restored to it. <br><br>iOS 15 is the latest version at time of writing, but a security configuration guide for that version has not yet been released by the ACSC.
 Agencies should review [security update notifications](https://support.apple.com/en-us/HT201222) from Apple for resolved vulnerabilities and determine an appropriate minimum supported version. iOS Devices | iPhone XS and above | iPhone X and older are all vulnerable to the exploit Checkm8 and should be avoided.
 Update Policies | Configured | To align with the ACSC Security Configuration guide.
-Jailbroken/rooted devices | Blocked | Prevents jail broken devices from accessing Agency information.
+Jailbroken/rooted devices | Blocked | Prevents jail broken devices from accessing organisation information.

 ### Enrolling iOS devices